magiclabs/magic-admin-python/README.md

 * [License](#license)

 ## Documentation
 See the [Magic doc](https://docs.magic.link/admin-sdk/coming-soon)!
-(TODO: this to Python section once it is added).
+(TODO: Update this to Python section once it is added).

 ## Installation
 You can directly install the SDK with: